KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 of centropic motion,
 but its turning point.

-They form the gateway of inward motion —
+Together, they form the gateway of inward motion —
 the spiral that completes without breaking.

 This is not descent.